aminaf710/Hand-Gesture-Mouse-Controller/README.md

 * Recommended webcam: **30+ FPS** for smooth tracking.
 * Adjust `smoothening` and `CLICK_RATIO` for personalized control.
 * Make sure your screen resolution is detected correctly; it automatically adapts.
-* You can create a GIF from your webcam session to showcase functionality in the README.

 ---